icopy-site/awesome/docs/awesome/awesome-coq.md

 - [Paramcoq](https://github.com/coq-community/paramcoq) - Plugin to generate parametricity translations of Coq terms.
 - [QuickChick](https://github.com/QuickChick/QuickChick) - Plugin for randomized property-based testing.
 - [SMTCoq](https://github.com/smtcoq/smtcoq) - Tool that checks proof witnesses coming from external SAT and SMT solvers.
+- [Tactician](https://coq-tactician.github.io) - Interactive tool which learns from previously written tactic scripts across all the installed Coq packages and suggests the next tactic to be executed or tries to automate proof synthesis fully.
 - [Unicoq](https://github.com/unicoq/unicoq) - Plugin that replaces the existing unification algorithm with an enhanced one.

 ### Tools